AllTheMods/alltheguides/docs/help/faq.md

 - **Instance**: The specific modpack or profile folder in question.
 - **Arguments**: Commands/Flags used with Java to help with performance (Most Garbage Collection).
-- **Allocate**: The amount of ram assigned to minecraft. _By default it's always set to 4Gb or lower, and some modpack requires more._
+- **Allocate**: The amount of ram assigned to minecraft. _By default it's always set to 4GB or lower, some modpack requires more._

 ---